3rd Sunday of Easter

 - all our parishioners who are sick, housebound or in hospital

-- all those near and dear to us whose memories we cherish at this time especially Bishop Hugh Lindsay, Vin Blackwood and Denis Patrick Lenehan and,
+- all those near and dear to us whose memories we cherish at this time Paul Hughes and,

-- Patricia Britton who has died.
-“Receive Lord into tranquillity and peace the soul of your servant whom you have called from this life.
-May she be taken up into glory with your Son in whose great mystery of love we are all united.
+- Canon Michael McCoy and Jim Connolly who have died.
+“Receive Lord into tranquillity and peace the souls of your servants whom you have called from this life.
+May they be taken up into glory with your Son in whose great mystery of love we are all united.
+Amen.”

 A Prayer for Carers, Nurses and Doctors

 Lord Jesus, who healed the sick and gave them new life, be with doctors, nurses and carers, as they act as agents of your healing touch.
 In desperate times, keep them strong yet loving; and when their work is done, be with them in their weariness and in their tears.
 Amen.

 Please join together in prayer for the 127,225 people who have died in our country from the coronavirus.
 (Friday’s figure).

 the thousands who have died from the coronavirus,